fivetran/dbt_github_source/README.md

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran Github connector syncing data into your destination.
+- At least one Fivetran Github connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL** or **Databricks**  destination.

 #### Databricks Dispatch Configuration